-We're happy to announce the fast approaching release of FaceReader 8, providing you with many unique features and benefits for the recognition and analysis of facial expressions.
+We're happy to announce the release of FaceReader 8, providing you with many unique features and benefits for the recognition and analysis of facial expressions:

 Since young infants are unable to provide verbal feedback, their facial expressions can provide extra insights that help to understand their emotional reactions.
 Baby FaceReader automatically measures facial expressions in infants ranging in age from 6 to 24 months old and can help you:

 - Analyze infant responses to taste, odor, and other sensory stimuli

 - Detect the expressive behaviors that occur during parent-child interactions

 - Examine how the cognitive information processing of infants works

 - Address questions in developmental psychology related to affect and developmental disorders

 Baby FaceReader is the first and only software tool that offers these possibilities!
 Baby FaceReader is available as stand-alone product or in combination with the standard FaceReader.